collabdotcloud/docs.collab.cloud/docs/users/using-webex-extension.md

 ## Configure your WebEx Link

 Go to your profile and add your WebEx link to "My Links".
-The name has to be 'webex'.
+The name has to be '**webex**'.

 ![Webex Links](../assets/images/extensions/webex-my-links.png)